Collatty/chess/README.md

 ## Contributing

 Feel free to raise issues regarding feature requests and bugs in the repo.
 I will be maintaining it for the forseeable future.
 PRs are also welcome.

+## Credz

+The SVGs of the pieces are found [here](https://commons.wikimedia.org/wiki/Category:SVG_chess_pieces) distributed under [this](https://creativecommons.org/licenses/by-sa/3.0/) license.
+Thanks to Cburnett for making them!